hdwong/php-azalea/README.md

 # AZALEA
-a MVC framework extension for PHP written on C language, compatibled with [node-beauty](https://github.com/hdwong/node-beauty) service framework.
+A MVC framework extension for PHP written in C language, compatibled with [node-beauty](https://github.com/hdwong/node-beauty) service module.

+Welcome to join QQ group **576346826** communicate with me.

-**for more detail, please redirect to http://www.jianshu.com/p/1353a12dc462**
+**For more detail, please redirect to http://www.jianshu.com/p/1353a12dc462**